 More than the increased number of indexed pages, blog posts are also great for one other thing: link building.
 An average company that blogs gets 97% more inbound links, and we all know how much links impact SEO.

 This goes for both B2B and B2C.
-It’s a common misconception that blogging lends itself well to B2B marketers who aim to establish thought leadership and build trust over a period of time, as opposed to consumer brands whose buyer’s journey is a lot shorter and faster.
+It’s a common misconception that B2B marketers benefit more from blogging as it can help them establish thought leadership and trust over a period of time, as opposed to consumer brands whose buyer’s journey is a lot shorter and faster.

 Not true.
 Consumer brands that blog apparently get a lot more bang for their buck with blogging, in fact, a lot more than B2B companies.
-While you can achieve traffic and lead generation can be achieved through other means (social media or paid advertising, for one, are great in generating leads), one cannot ignore the stability and security of a blogging platform.
+While you can achieve traffic and lead generation through other means (social media or paid advertising, for one, are great for generating leads), one cannot ignore the stability and security of a blogging platform.

 Whether it’s another blogger recommending your brand or you blogging about your own product and services, blog content is an integral part of the buyer’s journey.
-Business transactions online have grown in massive ways and along with this growth, consumers have also become more thorough in researching about products and services online before making a purchase.
+Business transactions online have grown in massive ways, and along with this growth, consumers have also become more thorough in researching products and services online before making a purchase.

 Blogging does more than drive traffic to your website.
-Blogging can help turn that valuable traffic into leads, help businesses rank better on search engine results, and communicate company initiatives to audiences.
+It can turn that valuable traffic into leads and help your organization rank better on search engine results while communicating company initiatives to audiences.
 That said, understanding blogging statistics and trends can help you enhance your strategy to boost online visibility, generate leads, and ultimately achieve your bottom line.